GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 date_published: 2020-05-08
 ---

-This tutorial demonstrates instrumenting a web application end to end, from the browser to the backend application with OpenTelemetry and Cloud Logging, Monitoring, and Trace to understand app performance in a load test.
+This tutorial demonstrates instrumenting a web application end to end—from the browser to the backend application—with OpenTelemetry and Cloud Logging, Monitoring, and Trace to understand app performance in a load test.
 The test app runs with Node.js on Google Kubernetes Engine (GKE) with modern browser JavaScript packaged with webpack.
 The tutorial is written for full-stack developers interested in instrumenting their apps for operational monitoring of end-user experience.
 The